kivicko/MemberCRUD/README.md

 This project is a basic CRUD app which you can add & update & delete members with their name, surname, email and phone number properties.

 Created with Spring, Thymeleaf and jQuery.

+Special thanks to https://github.com/mkopylec/recaptcha-spring-boot-starter/ for this opensource recaptcha library. it works awesome!

 ## Motivation